NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 **NebulaStack (NS)** is a personal technology brand and ecosystem of projects.

-The project brings together software development, artificial intelligence, research initiatives, game development, and engineering experiments within a unified ecosystem.
+The project brings together software development, artificial intelligence, research initiatives, game development, and engineering experiments within a unified space.

-The primary goal of **NebulaStack** is not only to showcase completed products but also to document the entire development journey—from the initial idea and early prototypes to fully realized applications and research projects.
+The primary goal of **NebulaStack** is not only to showcase completed results but also to document the entire development journey — from the initial idea and early prototypes to fully developed products and research projects.

 ## General Information

 * **Status:** Active Development

-* **Primary Focus:** Artificial Intelligence & Software Development
+* **Primary Focus:** Software Development & Artificial Intelligence

-* **Technology Stack:** Python, C#, Java, Unity, Construct 3, OpenClaw
+* **Technology Stack:** Python, C#, Java, Unity, Construct 3, OpenClaw, HTML, C++

-* **Platforms:** GitHub, Telegram, ITD, YouTube
+* **Platforms:** GitHub, Telegram, YouTube, and others

 * **Primary Languages:** Russian, English

 * **Project Founded:** December 31, 2025

 ## NebulaStack Structure

-NebulaStack is organized into several specialized repositories, each dedicated to a specific field of development, research, and documentation.
+**NebulaStack** is organized into several specialized directions, each containing its own projects, research, and documentation.

 ### 1. NebulaStack-Hub

 The central repository of the project.

-Contains the main documentation, project information, roadmaps, and the overall ecosystem structure.
+Contains the main information about NebulaStack, documentation, roadmaps, and the overall ecosystem structure.

 ### 2. NebulaStack-Infotech